 Sales & Use Tax: Businesses may be required to collect sales tax during a qualified transaction and submit those proceeds to the Division of Taxation.
 You may also qualify for a Resale Certificate that can be used when purchasing items for resale.

 Taxpayer Workshops: The Treasury Department’s “Taxation University” offers a workshop series to assist small businesses learn more about their state tax obligations.

 Business with employees have certain obligations.
 Be aware of the following before you hire anyone else to work with you:

-Wage and Hour Compliance: The New Jersey Department of Labor and Workforce Development’s office of Wage and Hour Compliance has requirements for wages, working hours, earned sick leave and other regulations that employers must follow.
-For more information, visit the Department of Labor and Workforce Development website.
+- Wage and Hour Compliance: the New Jersey Department of Labor and Workforce Development’s office of Wage and Hour Compliance has requirements for wages, working hours, earned sick leave and other regulations that employers must follow, for more information visit www.nj.gov/labor/wagehour/wagehour_index.html.

 - Workers’ Compensation: All employees must be covered by Workers’ Compensation.
 In addition, any stockholder (owner) of a corporation that works in the business, even if compensation is deferred, must also be covered by Worker’s Comp.
 This does not apply to the members (owners) of LLCs.
 See your business insurance agent for information on state-approved workers compensation policies.